Built by Metorial, the integration platform for agentic AI.

 Parameters:

-• deploymentId (string, required): Deployment ID to cancel
+• deploymentId (string, required): The deployment ID to cancel

 get_deployment_logs

-Retrieves comprehensive build and runtime logs for a specific deployment.
-Essential for debugging deployment issues, monitoring build processes, and understanding runtime behavior.
+Retrieves build and runtime logs for a specific deployment, essential for debugging and monitoring.

 Parameters: